 - A fee for the initial valuation carried out to determine the cost of further shares - approximately £150

-- Our solicitor's costs - approximately £360 for each step up to the inal step and approximatley £600 plus VAT on final step reaching 100%
+- Our solicitor's costs - approximately £360 for each step up to the final step and approximatley £600 plus VAT on final step reaching 100%

 - Your solicitor's costs

-If you would like to discuss staircasing in more detail contact our land and property team on: 01733 385034 or email: firstname.lastname@example.org
+If you are thinking of buying further shares in your home and would like to discuss staircasing in more detail call our sales team on: 01733 396406 or email: firstname.lastname@example.org

-For a pdf version of this information please see our guide to staircasing.
+For a pdf version of this information please see our Staircasing leaflet.